ovidijusku/calc/README.md

 # Calculator class

 This project is based on Python 3.8.
-It consist of [1 class](https://github.com/ovidijusku/calc/blob/main/module/classCalc.py).
+It consist of [Calculator class](https://github.com/ovidijusku/calc/blob/main/module/classCalc.py) which can be used to calculate basic mathematical operations.

 ### Installation